jfrog/terraform-provider-xray/docs/resources/watch.md

 - **active** (Boolean) Whether or not the watch will be active
 - **description** (String) Description of the watch
 - **id** (String) The ID of this resource.
-- **watch_recipients** (List of String) A list of email addressed that will get emailed when a violation is triggered.
+- **watch_recipients** (Set of String) A list of email addressed that will get emailed when a violation is triggered.

 <a id="nestedblock--assigned_policy"></a>
 ### Nested Schema for `assigned_policy`